NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_linux.md

 </details>

+- So start you WSL, or create on first with a command like:
+`wsl --import NewDist  D:\WSL\WSL-Data\NewDist\  D:\WSL\WSL-Exports\Debian-clean.tar`
+And continue with the subsections below.
 <br>

 ## 1.2.
 Install GLFW library

+- So start you WSL, or create on first with a command like:
+`wsl --import NewDist  D:\WSL\WSL-Data\NewDist\  D:\WSL\WSL-Exports\Debian-clean.tar`
+And continue with the subsections below.
 - Install these libraries with:
   - `sudo apt update`
   - `sudo apt install cmake g++ libglfw3-dev libgl1-mesa-dev libx11-dev gdb`